GEORGEWWWU/NetSpeed-Dynamic/README.en.md

 npm run tauri build
 ```

-The packaged output is written to `src-tauri/target/release/bundle/`.
+The output is generated in `src-tauri/target/release/bundle/`.

 ## Usage

 1. Launch the app to open the main console.
-2. Enable the Widget switch to show the floating Dynamic Island.
+2. Turn on the widget switch to show the floating Dynamic Island.
-3. Drag it with the mouse and use the right-click menu to lock, reset, close, toggle the glow border, or pin it on top.
+3. Drag the island with the mouse, then use the right-click menu to lock, reset, close, toggle the glow border, or keep it on top.
-4. Configure music platform selection, notification preferences, theme, opacity, auto-start, and taskbar plugin settings.
+4. Configure media platform selection, notification preferences, theme, opacity, startup behavior, taskbar plugin, and FPS plugin settings.
-5. Open the Personalization Center to adjust animation behavior, appearance, size, and scaling.
+5. Open the Personalization Center to adjust physics, appearance, size, scaling, lyric delay, and custom display combinations.

-> Note: This project is deeply adapted for Windows and relies on system SMTC, WinAPI, COM, and notification-management features.
+> Note: This project is deeply adapted for Windows and depends on system SMTC, WinAPI, COM, Notification Manager, and taskbar plugin interfaces.

 ## License